wso2/docs-choreo-dev/en/pe-docs/docs/administer/configure-approvals-for-choreo-workflows.md

 === "API subscription"

-     Once you configure an approval process for API subscription, administrators can select the **Approval required** checkbox to create or update subscription plans to require approval.
+     Once you configure an approval process for API subscription, platform engineers can select the **Approval required** checkbox to create or update subscription plans to require approval.
 API consumers using these plans must request approval to proceed.
 An authorized approver must then [review and approve the request](./review-workflow-approval-requests.md) before the subscription is granted.